-Before I take a deeper look insight the interface of the hash tables - officially called unordered associative containers - I will at first compare the performance of the associative containers.
+Before I take a deeper look insight the interface of the hash tables – officially called unordered associative containers – I will first compare the performance of the associative containers.
 The best candidates are std::unordered_map and the ordered pendant std::map because both are used most frequently.

 std::map versus std::unordered_map